 PANAMA

-Which turned into an exciting adventure in Panama.
+Which turned into an exciting adventure to Panama.
+The actual isthmus, not northwest Florida like my neighbors thought.

 Panama

-I came with no schedule or itinerary, primarily a book, a bikini, a backpack, and a drone.
-I was going to a little fishing village away from the city, where they mainly speak Spanish, and people from all over the world come to snorkel, free dive, or scuba dive.
+I arrived with no schedule or itinerary, primarily a paper book, a bikini, a backpack, and a drone.
+I was going to a little fishing village away from the city, where they mainly speak Spanish, and people from all over the world come to snorkel, free dive, or scuba.

 I was nervous, actually very nervous.